Sushkyn/simple-music-player/README.md

  - Play & share your playlist in a text file format. ex: `./simple-music-player playlist.txt`
  - Play your local albums. `./simple-music-player /path/to/your/album_directory`
+ - Loop current song with Shift+l
+ - skip current song with q
+ - use arrows to skip seconds in current song

 #### Required packages